All Episodes

 We do need special counsel just for Hillary and all these issues, don't we?

-Here's here's the difficult issue.
+Here's the difficult issue.

-You know, I'm not a as you know, I'm not a fan of special counsel.
+As you know, I'm not a fan of special counsel.

-So the question you asked yourself in the appointment of a special counsel, is this something that the FBI or the Department of Justice is is so recused from or so conflicted that they could not investigate it?
+So the question you asked yourself in the appointment of a special counsel, is this something that the FBI or the Department of Justice is so recused from or so conflicted that they could not investigate it?

-I want to ask you about the FBI director, James Comey changing the words gross negligence to extreme carelessness.
+I want to ask you about the FBI director James Comey changing the words gross negligence to extreme carelessness.

-Continue more with Jay Seculah.
+Continue more with Jay Seculo.

 Well, there's a couple of things we learned.

-Number one, he's exonerating her and preparing a document to exonerate her when in fact he hadn't done the investigation.
+Number one, he's exonerating her and preparing a document to exonerate her when, in fact, he hadn't done the investigation.

 He hadn't interviewed key people involved in the investigation.